Getting in charge of your finances is one of the best things you can do for yourself.

 1. Making Sense of Cents

 Making Sense of Cents is a personal finance blog by Michelle Schroeder.

 It should come as no surprise that MSOC is #1 on my list since Michelle is my sister.

 Not only that, Making Sense of Cents is filled with tons of free information to get you in control of your finances and can even help you start your own business at home.

 Michelle is known for creating Making Sense of Affiliate Marketing, a course that tells you everything you need to know to be successful with affiliate marketing.

-My favorite thing about the course is the private Facebook group, which I personally use weekly to ask questions related to blogging.
+My favorite thing about the course is the private Facebook group, which I use weekly to ask questions related to blogging.

-She's definitely a #boss when it comes to affiliate income, as you can see from her income reports.
+She's a #boss when it comes to affiliate income, as you can see from her income reports.